 My mom’s 50-year-old cardigan has a crochet button band.
-(You can see it here.)
+(You can read about it here.)
 It is a marvel of firmness and tidiness.
 When we all wondered how such a button band could be made, MDK reader Diane Gerlach kindly explained how in the heck to create a crochet button band.

 1. Use a crochet hook the same size as the needle you used for the knitted garment.
 Measure both of them with a needle gauge to be sure.